snippet-labs/COMPONENTLAB/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code follows the project’s style guidelines
 - [ ] Documentation has been updated if necessary
 - [ ] Done local formatting of the code written
-- [ ] Branch is updated with base brancn
+- [ ] Branch is updated with base branch